jermanuts/feather-docs/content/_guides/create_wallet_hardware_device.md

 weight: 20
 ---

+To learn if your hardware device is supported see [supported hardware devices](hardware-wallet-support).

 Make sure your hardware device is connected to your computer.

 **Ledger**: Open the Monero app on your device.